ImperialCollegeLondon/gridlington-vis/README.md

 3. Go to OVE Core at the IP address defined in the `API_URL` environment variable you will now find in `docker-compose.yml`
 4. Go to OpenVidu IP address and manually trust website (OPENVIDU_HOST in the `docker-compose.yml`)
 5. Log in with username: admin, password: (OPENVIDU_SECRET from docker-compose.yml)
-6. Open the View - link under Space Layouts, will be something like `IP`/view.html?oveViewId=PC01-Top-0
+6. Return to OVE Core, open the View for the desired WebRTC space - link under Space Layouts, will be something like `IP`/view.html?oveViewId=PC01-Top-0
-7. Open the Controller - link is ID Number under sections
+7. Open the Controller - link is ID Number under Sections
 8. Start the call from the Controller - will generate and display a Session ID
 9. Copy the Session ID into the OpenVidu textbox to join the call (there should be three users connected to the call)
 10. Share the application (NMX) window into the video call